 3.2 Get a wide-angle lens

-Almost all professional real estate photographers would tell you that wide-angle lenses are the best lens for real estate photography.
+Almost all professional real estate photographers would tell you that a wide-angle lens is the best lens for real estate photography.
 A wide-angle lens will create a sense of depth and emphasize the space of a room.
 Wide-angle shots depict depth and detail.
 For a full frame sensor camera, it is advisable to use a wide-angle lens of around 16-35 mm.

 3.3 Use a tripod